prthiaga/mcrouter-wiki/List-of-Route-Handles.md

+###AllAsyncRoute
+Immediately sends the same request to all child route handles.
+Does not wait for response.
+Returns the default reply for each request right away as returned by [NullRoute](#nullroute).

+Properties:
+ * `children`: list of child route handles.

 ###AllFastestRoute
 Immediately sends the same request to all child route handles.
 Returns the first non-error reply to come back.
 Other requests complete in the background and their replies are silently ignored.